Caroline Frederick Scott: Life

-Caroline Frederick Scott was born in 1711, one of three sons of James (or George) Scott and Marion Stewart (1679-1727), daughter of Sir James Stewart (1635-1715).
+Caroline Frederick Scott was born in 1711, one of three sons of James (or George) Scott and Marion Stewart (1679–1727), daughter of Sir James Stewart (1635–1715).
 A Presbyterian radical sentenced to death for his role in the 1685 Argyll's Rising, Sir James was appointed Lord Advocate of Scotland in 1692; his son, also named James, was Solicitor General.

-Originally from Edinburgh, James Scott was a close friend of George I, then Elector Hanover and between 1710 to 1724 held senior diplomatic posts at various German courts.
+Originally from Edinburgh, James Scott was a close friend of George I, then Elector Hanover and between 1710 and 1724 held senior diplomatic posts at various German courts.
 Hanover's involvement in the Great Northern War made this an extremely sensitive and important position and James was closely involved in negotiations to end it.
 After her husband died in 1726, Marion moved to the Dutch Republic, so her children could attend Leiden University.

 Scott's unusual first name came from his godmother Caroline of Ansbach (1683-1737), wife of George II and mother of the Duke of Cumberland.
 Relationships and loyalties were very complex; political Whigs, both Stewarts opposed the 1707 Union, while Scott's cousin, the economist James Steuart, was exiled for his part in the 1745 rebellion.
-His elder brother George (1708-1780) was appointed tutor to the future George III, on the recommendation of former Jacobite minister Viscount Bolingbroke.
+His elder brother George (1708–1780) was appointed tutor to the future George III, on the recommendation of former Jacobite minister Viscount Bolingbroke.

-Scott never married but left his property to Martha Bowdler, who is assumed to be mother of his four children, three girls and a boy, also named Caroline Frederick (ca 1752-1794).
+Scott never married but left his property to Martha Bowdler, who is assumed to be mother of his four children, three girls and a boy, also named Caroline Frederick (ca 1752–1794).
 Little is known of his daughters; his son served in the Royal Artillery, was invalided out in 1793 and died in Rochester in 1794.